-For the future and competitiveness of your own company – the goal of retail must be the modernization and digitalization of supply chains.
+For the future and competitiveness of their own company – the goal of the retail sector must be the modernization and digitalization of supply chains.

-You can find interesting figures, data and facts at the end of this article as a PDF download.
+Interesting figures, data and facts can be found at the end of this article as a downloadable PDF.

-The goal of retail must be to modernize and digitize supply chains
+The goal of the retail sector must be the modernization and digitalization of supply chains

-In the retail sector, a distribution center (also called a branch warehouse) is the basis for the rapid provision of goods in the shipping network.
-Originally, this was the main difference to the classic centralized and decentralized warehouses, where storage is usually carried out over a longer period of time.
+In the retail sector, a distribution center (also called a branch warehouse) is the basis for the rapid provision of goods within the shipping network.
+Originally, this was the key difference compared to traditional centralized and decentralized warehouses, where goods are typically stored for longer periods.

-In distribution centers - similar to logistics centers - the goods are only transshipped but not stored.
-It is the central contact point for suppliers, from where the goods are then immediately distributed to the branches.
+In distribution centers, goods – similar to logistics centers – are only transshipped, not stored.
+They serve as the central hub for suppliers, from where the goods are then immediately distributed to the branches.

 Also interesting for you?